magus/react-native-facebook-login/README.md

 });
 ```

-You can change the login behavior by using the `loginBehavior` prop on the `FBLogin` component.
+#### Login Behavior
-Acceptable property values are:
+You can change the [FBSDK login behavior](https://developers.facebook.com/docs/reference/ios/current/class/FBSDKLoginManager/#FBSDKLoginBehavior%20enum) of the button by including the `loginBehavior` prop on the `FBLogin` component.

-* `FBLogin.LoginBehaviors.Web`: This is the default behavior, and indicates logging in through the native Facebook app may be used.
+- `FBLoginManager.LoginBehaviors.Native`: This is the default behavior, and indicates logging in through the native Facebook app may be used.
 The SDK may still use Safari instead.
-* `FBLogin.LoginBehaviors.Browser`: Attempts log in through the Safari or SFSafariViewController, if available
+- `FBLoginManager.LoginBehaviors.Browser`: Attempts log in through the Safari or SFSafariViewController, if available.
-* `FBLogin.LoginBehaviors.Native`: Attempts log in through the Facebook account currently signed in through the device Settings.
+- `FBLoginManager.LoginBehaviors.SystemAccount`: Attempts log in through the Facebook account currently signed in through the device Settings.
-* `FBLogin.LoginBehaviors.SystemAccount`: Attempts log in through a modal UIWebView pop up
+- `FBLoginManager.LoginBehaviors.Web`: Attempts log in through a modal UIWebView pop up.

 ## FBLoginManager
 Wraps features of the native iOS Facebook SDK `FBSDKLoginManager` interface.